gkorpal/gkorpal.github.io/_drafts/vim-latex-fedora.md

 Note that vimtex supports most multi-file documents.
 The main method uses a recursive search algorithm that should find the main LaTeX file in most cases.
 Read [the documentation](https://github.com/lervag/vimtex/blob/master/doc/vimtex.txt) for more details.

+Finally, to draw diagrams we will use Inkscape as follows:
+1. Draw the desired diagram in Inkscape.
+If you don't know how to use Inkscape then just go to `Help > Tutorials > Inkscape: Basic` and you will be ready to use.
+2.

+You can also [write scripts](https://castel.dev/post/lecture-notes-2/) to make this process easier.
+The main advantage of Inkscape is that there's hardly any command or action that is impossible to do from keyboard.
+Linux users may not get the expected results with the key combinations starting with `Alt` key if the Window Manager catches those key events before they reach the inkscape application.
+One solution would be to change the WM's configuration accordingly.